Program

 Data labs and AI Factories

-As announced in the AI Continent Action Plan and the Data Union Strategy, data labs will be established, providing secure environments and data services to connect AI factories with common European data spaces.
+the Data Union Strategy, data labs will be established, providing secure environments and data services to connect AI factories with common European data spaces.
 The session will provide an update on the latest developments.

 16:00